hobbyquaker/arcticfox-config/README.md

 ~~On the [latest release page](https://github.com/hobbyquaker/arcticfox-config/releases/latest) you can find a .deb file for Ubuntu and Debian and a .tar.gz that should work on other distributions.~~

-Until now there is now ready to use Linux build available for download.
+Until now there is no ready to use Linux build available for download.
 But you can build it yourself, for instructions see https://github.com/hobbyquaker/arcticfox-config/issues/23

 For USB access with an unprivileged user you need UDEV rules, see